Monday, July 29, 2024

 There are times that call for a leader who "holds the line" and will never quit.
 One who has seen how effective unconventional warfare methods can be.
 A person whose strategies and tactics expose weaknesses in the enemies leadership and organization when faced with unfamiliar combat situations.

 There are times when there is need for a "man for the times."
 A man such as George Washington, Abraham Lincoln and Donald Trump.
 A man who will "fight on."
-A man who's reaction to being show is "fight, fight fight!"
+A man who's reaction to being shot at is to "fight, fight fight!"

 Psalm 2:10-11 -- "Now therefore, O kings, be wise; be warned, O rulers of the earth.
 Serve the Lord with fear, and rejoice with trembling."